Fresh salsa or pico de gallo is one of the first things I make when I have fresh garden tomatoes.

 Nutrition Facts (per serving)

 So, how do you like your salsa?
 Hot or mild?
 With lots of cilantro or just a bit of parsley?
 There is no right or wrong and the beauty of making it yourself is you get to make it just the way you like it!
-Let me know your favorites either down below or on Instagram @getgettys or Facebook @GettyStewart.HomeEconomist.
+Let me know your favourites either down below or on Instagram @getgettys or Facebook @GettyStewart.HomeEconomist.

 Sign up to get articles by Getty delivered to your inbox.
 You’ll get recipes, practical tips and great food information like this.
 Getty is a Professional Home Economist, speaker and writer putting good food on tables and agendas.
 She is the author of Manitoba’s best-selling Prairie Fruit Cookbook, Founder of Fruit Share, a mom and veggie gardener.